Genting Malaysia Berhad (OTCMKTS:GMALY) Shares Up 23.1%

-Genting Malaysia Berhad (OTCMKTS:GMALY)’s stock price shot up 23.1% during trading on Monday .
-The company traded as high as $16.00 and last traded at $16.00.
-400 shares traded hands during trading, a decline of 8% from the average session volume of 433 shares.
+Shares of Genting Malaysia Berhad (OTCMKTS:GMALY) shot up 23.1% on Monday .
+The stock traded as high as $16.00 and last traded at $16.00.
+400 shares traded hands during mid-day trading, a decline of 8% from the average session volume of 433 shares.
 The stock had previously closed at $13.00.

 Genting Malaysia Berhad engages in the leisure and hospitality business in Malaysia, the United Kingdom, Egypt, the United States, and the Bahamas.
 It operates through Leisure & Hospitality, and Properties segments.
 The Leisure & Hospitality segment comprises integrated resort activities, which include gaming, hotels, food and beverage, theme parks, and retail and entertainment attractions, as well as tours and travel related, and other supporting services.